Massey products for algebras over operads: Examples

 If $A$ is a DG-Batalin-Vilkovisky algebra with differential $d$ and $t$ is a formal parameter of degree $-2$, $A\serie{t}$ carries two chain complex structures with differentials $d$ and $d+\Delta t$, respectively, with $t$ a cycle.

 \begin{definition} A \emph{trivialization} of a DG-Batalin-Vilkovisky algebra is a chain isomorphism

 \end{definition}

 The operad $\O{H}$ for hypercommutative algebras is the homology of the DG-operad $\O{BV}/\Delta$ encoding DG-Batalin-Vilkovisky algebras equipped with a trivialization.
-The latter is actually formal.
+The quotient $\O{BV}/\Delta$ is just the notation used by \cite{Khoroshkin2013}.
+The latter operad is actually formal.
 An explicit quasi-isomorphism from the former to the latter is constructed in \cite{Khoroshkin2013}, providing a direct way of endowing a trivialized DG-Batalin-Vilkovisky algebra with a DG-hypercommutative algebra structure.

 \begin{remark} A trivialization of $\Omega(M)$ for $M$ a Poisson manifold is